 “Upon call of necessity,” she Commanded, “become my fingers, and grip that which I must.”
 She’d only heard Vasher give the Command a couple of times, and she still wasn’t quite sure how to visualize what she wanted the shirt to do.
 She imagined the tassels closing around her hands like she had seen them do for Vasher.
 Finally, she Awakened the leggings, commanding them to strengthen her legs.

 The leg tassels began to twist, and she raised each foot in turn, letting them wrap around the bottoms.
-When she lowered her leg, she felt a taut energy to her legs.
-They felt more firm, the leggings pulled tight against her skin.
-More sturdy.
+When she lowered her leg, she felt a taut energy.
+Her stance felt more firm, the leggings pulled tight against her skin.
 She smiled, nodding.

 Finally, she tied on the sword Vasher had given her.
 She still didn’t know how to use it, though she could hold it properly.
 It felt right to bring it.